-At December 31, 2014, following the fixed-rate bonds issued in 2012 and 2013, 80% of the Group's debt was fixed-rate.
+At December 31, 2014, following the fixed-rate bonds issued in 2012 and 2013, 80% of the Group's debt was financed at fixed rates.

 To eliminate or limit the impact on its income statement of a rise in interest expense from variable-rate instruments, Compagnie Plastic Omnium used interest rate hedges such as swaps and caps.
-Note 5.2.8.1 to the consolidated financial statements list these hedges.
+Note 5.2.8.1 to the consolidated financial statements lists these hedges.